Ebow09/API_v1_Swagger_repo/README.md

 - allow permissions could be added for users of the system in the auth0 account
 - include blank fields (maybe 3) for future expansion
 - to search by additional fields like firstname, surname etc
+- search fields should be indexed to improve response times

 ## Installation Requirements
 - PHP 8.0